himaenshuu/raga---a-chat-bot/README.md

 🚧 **Stuck in Transition! ** 🚧

-It is a live side project and it is yet not completed .
+It wass a side project and it was never completed .

-I'm currently working on a project that uses the OpenAI API, but I want to transition it to use a Hugging Face model instead.
-Can someone guide me on how to make this switch? 🤔
+- **Hoping it'l in the near future**